-In 2020, the lake level was below the spillway crest (Elevation 6,735.25 feet which is 8.00 feet below a full lake) the full year and no spillway gate leakage was observed.
-The lake level was above the relief valve elevation (6,731.05 feet above MSL) from January through the middle of November in 2020 and Big Bear MWD observed relief valve leakage during this period.
-The 2020 estimated monthly leakages are shown in Table III-4.
-The total estimated leakage from Bays 1 and 10 for 2020 was 2.2 acre-feet.
+In 2022, the lake level was below the spillway crest (Elevation 6,735.25 feet which is 8.00 feet below a full lake) the full year and no spillway gate leakage was observed.
+The lake level was also below the relief valve elevation (6,731.05 feet above MSL) in 2022 and the Big Bear MWD did not observe relief valve leakage during this period.
+The 2022 estimated monthly leakages are shown in Table III-4.
+There was no observed dam and spillway gate leakage in 2022.